Quick Answer

 Track VAT in the same packet only when it can move signature, launch, or billing dates.
 If OSS is in scope, assign owners for registration, filing, and payment.
 OSS is optional.
 If you use a scheme, supplies under that scheme must be declared through OSS, and OSS returns are additional to domestic VAT returns.

-Where details are not yet verified, use placeholders instead of fixed numbers:
+Where details are not yet verified, keep unresolved fields in the checklist instead of fixed numbers:

 If billing assumptions depend on OSS choices, log that dependency explicitly.